0xaryam/harry-potter-keychain/README.md

 ## 📌 Project Description

-This project is a 3D keychain design created using **Onshape**.
+This project is a 3D keychain design created using **Onshape**

 The design was inspired by Harry Potter and includes a circular base, round glasses, and a lightning bolt.
-The dimensions of the main design were estimated based on the reference image.
+The dimensions of the main design were estimated based on the reference image

 ## ✅ Requirements

 The following requirements were implemented:

-- Created a custom design based on a reference image.
+- Created a custom design based on a reference image
-- Estimated the dimensions of the main design.
+- Estimated the dimensions of the main design
-- Created a circular keychain hole with a diameter of **4 mm**.
+- Created a circular keychain hole with a diameter of **4 mm**
-- Extruded the final design to a thickness of **2 mm**.
+- Extruded the final design to a thickness of **2 mm**
-- Exported the final model in **STL** format.
+- Exported the final model in **STL** format

 ## 🛠️ Design Process

-1. Created a new document in Onshape.
+1. Created a new document in Onshape
-2. Started a new sketch.
+2. Started a new sketch
-3. Drew the main circular base.
+3. Drew the main circular base
-4. Drew the round glasses using circles and arcs.
+4. Drew the round glasses using circles and arcs
-5. Drew the lightning bolt.
+5. Drew the lightning bolt
-6. Added a circular hole with a diameter of **4 mm** for the keychain.
+6. Added a circular hole with a diameter of **4 mm** for the keychain
-7. Extruded the final design to a thickness of **2 mm**.
+7. Extruded the final design to a thickness of **2 mm**
-8. Exported the completed model as an **STL file**.
+8. Exported the completed model as an **STL file**

 ## 🖼️ Final Design